 To put the enormity of that into perspective, in the 1500s, when Spanish

 explorers first came to the Southwest, buffalo ranged over almost

 all of Texas.
-In 1850, the shaggy beasts still could be found in roughly half
+In 1850, the shaggy beasts still could be found in roughly

-though hundreds of thousands of them still thundered
+high plains even though hundreds of thousands of them still thundered

 across the landscape.
 Only a decade after that, in 1880, the buffalo

-remaining in Texas could fit into a very small circle on the map in the Panhandle.
+remaining in Texas could fit into a very small circle on the map in

-1886, Norris rode up on that circle.
+In the spring of 1886, Norris rode up on that circle.
 Twenty years

 1906 issue of Scribner’s Magazine.